School of Theatre & Dance

 Welcome to the School of Theatre and Dance Website!

 If you are looking for a program in theatre and dance that will challenge, inspire, and excite you, one that offers opportunities for regional, national, and international travel, and one that has a faculty intent on supporting your individual needs and interests, look no further.
 You've found the right university.

-As Chair, let me begin by quoting for you our recently revised mission statement:
+As Director, let me begin by quoting for you our recently revised mission statement:

 The Department of Theatre and Dance at Texas Tech University fosters the highest standards of scholarship and creative activity and provides opportunities for students to work actively in both areas.
 We champion training and education in a breadth of specialized programs, encourage students to cross boundaries between them, and prepare students for careers in both practice and pedagogy.
 By integrating the practical and the scholarly, the Department serves as a vital force in the cultural and intellectual life of our society.